 Imagine my surprise when I looked over yesterday's front page of The Washington Post and saw this photograph and article: A Maestro of the Soul Kitchen: Md.
 Priest's Culinary Art Adds Zest to Ministry.
 Well, you might not understand my surprise, so I'll explain that I had Father Leo E. Patalinghug's book, Grace Before Meals: Recipes for Family Life sitting in front of me this week, as I was planning my meatless meals for Lent.
 I was actually considering sharing a recipe from his book for Catholic Cuisine.

 So the article (which is wonderful, by the way) really has motivated me to post my recommendation for his book.
-His site provides a more thorough description.
+His site provides a more thorough description of Father's work and writings.

 The tradition of abstaining from meat products during Lent reminds us of the staple of food in Jesus' time: fish.
 In fact, the Greek phrase "Jesus Christ is Lord" creates the acronym "FISH" in that language.
 Eating fish is a reminder of Jesus!He then goes on to explain about sacrifice, and how our Friday meals should be both frugal and sacrificial.
 "God will give you creative ideas for making this sacrifice a truly special time of worship in word and deed."